hanaCasey/BHVizData/log.md

 06.04.23: Started extraction of signatures from marc files.
 LOD field is a connection between aleph and opac?

 07.04.23: Signatures extracted.
 Decoding the website containing the signatures and subjects proves very difficult, because it has wrong level descriptions.

+12.04.23: Signatures extracted and translated.
+However only 60'000 books have a valid signature according to the list that I have.
+Excel sheet with signature to text found by talking to Michael Schmitz.
+A lot of data cleaning necessary.